 Template #2: Final written warning

-If the person’s behavior doesn’t improve within the time frame set in the first written warning, then a final written warning is due.
+If the person fails to improve their behavior within the time frame set in the first written warning, they may receive their final written warning.
 Final written warnings set a clear, explicit, and fixed time frame within which the outlined conditions must be met to avoid dismissal.

 We suggest using this final written warning template: